-Who to contact if you have an issue with your exam
+Who to contact if you have an issue with your assessment

 Mitigating circumstances are any personal issues that you feel affect your academic work.
 These issues could include illness, bereavement, family crisis or pregnancy.

-The University has published amendments to the Mitigating Circumstances Guidance for the remainder of 2019/20 to take into consideration the current circumstances of all students during the COVID-19 pandemic.
+The University has published amendments to the Mitigating Circumstances Guidance to take into consideration the current circumstances of all students during the COVID-19 pandemic.
 Details can be found on the website here.

 LUU Advice Centre